dart-lang/site-www/src/_guides/language/language-tour.md

 }
 ```

-If you want to assign the value of a `final` instance variable
+If you need to assign the value of a `final` instance variable
 after the constructor body starts, you can use one of the following:

 * Use `late final`, but [_be careful_][late-final-ivar].